M17-Project/Module_17/docs/flashing.md

 `sudo udevadm control --reload-rules`.

 ### Windows
+To flash, you first need to put the device in DFU mode (see above).

 Be sure that you have WinUSB installed for your DFU device.
 You can use [Zadig](https://zadig.akeo.ie/).
-To enter the DFU mode, hold down the upper left button (below the display) while plugging the USB-C cable in.
-The button can now be released.
-Nothing should appear on the display at this moment.
 After the Module17 is connected and in DFU mode, select it from the list in Zadig, then install the driver.

 - Download the [dfu-util-0.11-binaries.tar.xz dfu-util binary for Windows](https://dfu-util.sourceforge.net/releases/) and unzip.
 - Download the `openrtx_mod17_wrap` file, it's available [here](https://files.openrtx.org/nightly/) and [here](https://openrtx.schinken-radio.de/nightly/).